MPDFT/svn-to-git/README.md

 # Migration

-Script to help SVN to Git migration
+Script to help migrate code from SVN to GIT without losing commits history, tags and branchs.

 ## Requirements